 For more information on these projects or if you have any other questions, please contact the Corporate, Foundation, and Government Relations office.

-Responsibilities: Work closely with the vice president for institutional advancement, key faculty, and staff on both campuses to develop strategies to increase support through growing existing foundation partnerships and acquiring new partners.
-Strategize and coordinate efforts with the grants coordinator and/or grants office consultant in preparation of all letters of inquiry, proposals, reports, and other time-sensitive materials to foundation donors.
-Support the president and vice president for institutional advancement to develop, plan, coordinate, and execute the cultivation and stewardship of foundation donors.
+Responsibilities: Work closely key institutional stakeholders on both campuses to develop strategies to increase support through growing existing corporate, foundation, and government partnerships and acquiring new partners.
+Strategize and coordinate efforts with colleagues in preparation of letters of inquiry, proposals, reports, and other time-sensitive materials to institutional donors.
 Work with faculty and staff to ensure compliance with grant requirements.

 A native of Los Angeles, Riza holds a bachelor’s degree in psychology from the University of Southern California, and a master’s in journalism from Northwestern University.
 She spent five transformative years in St. Petersburg, Russia, where she worked as an ESL teacher and editor, and later served in the nonprofit world in various positions.
 A devotee of poetry and literature, she has been a long-time volunteer in animal rescue.